niplav/site/notes.md

 The video shows a piece of paper affixed to the cuboid, when I try to move the paper with a pencil, it gets sucked back to the cuboid.
 </video>

-But I haven't checked the energy usage yet, and it's loud enough that I probably won't be running it while I try to sleep.<!--TODO: get decibel meter on phone & check-->
+I also haven't checked the energy usage yet, and it's loud enough that I probably won't be running it while I try to sleep.<!--TODO: get decibel meter on phone & check-->